 He's also from the Toulouse area, so I know him well.
 He's got a great cross and he's a danger from set pieces with his balls into the area.
 And he has the distinction of having a very long throw!

 Christ-Emmanuel Maouassa (defender, Nancy)

 The baby of the group!
 Born in 1998, but he's already very strong defensively.
 I got to know him during our preparations for this tournament and he's impressed me; he's good in defence and attack down the left wing.
 He's been great here.

 Ludovic Blas (midfielder, Guingamp)

 He's a little phenomenon, who can find interesting angles for his passes with his left foot.
-He's an inverted winger who players on the right, so he's especially dangerous when cutting inside.
+He's an inverted winger who plays on the right, so he's especially dangerous when cutting inside.
 Often sparks an attacking move in an instant.

 Amine Harit (midfielder, Nantes)

-My midfield partner, he's been one of the revelations of EURO for us.
+My midfield partner, he's been one of the revelations of the EURO for us.
 Capable of taking opponents out of the game with his speed, rhythm and passing.
 Our moves often go through him and then, when we get a set piece, he can deliver some real crackers.

 Denis Will Poha (midfielder, Rennes)

 Dennis, Amine and me form a complementary trio in the middle of the pitch.
 He's great at breaking up the opposition attacks and he knows how to get the ball forward quickly too.
 So powerful.